CoursesCourses for the English Major

 Gender, Race, Ethnicity, Disability, and Sexuality Studies

-**This course qualifies as a pre-1848 course for the American Literature and Culture major.
+This course qualifies for pre-1848 credit on the American Literature and Culture major.

 Imperial, Transnational, and Postcolonial Studies